colmena/colmena-developer-docs/content/introduction/support.md

 > 💡 If you plan on submitting a PR with a lot of changes it's best to first discuss it.
 This highly increases the chance of the PR being accepted and thus not losing valuable time.

+Don't forget to read about [contributing](./contributing) to Colmena.

 ## I need Professional support or Training